ZoeLeBlanc/IntroToDH2020/week2/PITCHME.md

 @snapend

-@snap[north-east span-40 text-08]
+@snap[north-east span-40 -center]
-@ul[list-spaced-bullets text-white]
+@ul[list-spaced-bullets text-white text-12]
-- What is a Secondary Source?
+- What is a secondary source?
 - What is McPherson's argument?
-- How does she support her argument?
+How does she support her argument?
 What historical trends does she explore?
 - What terminology did McPherson use?
 What is the idea of modularity?
 - How does McPherson's vision for DH converge/diverge with Milic's?
 @ulend